 - Examples of nonverbal sexual harassment may include unwelcome conduct such as displaying sexual objects, pictures or other images; invading a person's personal body space, such as standing closer than appropriate or necessary or hovering; displaying or wearing objects or items of clothing which express sexually offensive content; making sexual gestures with hands or body movements; looking at a person in a sexually suggestive or intimidating manner; or delivering unwanted letters, gifts, or other items of a sexual nature.

 Sexual misconduct is a broad term that includes sexual assault (rape, sexual fondling, incest or statutory rape) as well sexual exploitation and sexual harassment.
-Further definitions can be found on the Title IX website.
+Further definitions can be found on the Institute Discrimination & Harassment Response Office website.

 Domestic violence and dating violence by an MIT faculty, staff or other community member also violate this policy.
-Domestic violence and dating violence are defined on the Title IX website.
+Domestic violence and dating violence are defined on the Institute Discrimination & Harassment Response Office website.

 Gender-based harassment is unwelcome verbal or nonverbal conduct based on gender, sex, sex-stereotyping, sexual orientation, gender identity, or pregnancy that meets the definitions above of harassment.
 Gender-based harassment may also involve conduct of a sexual nature.